thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 We still need to figure out how to parse atoms.
 `atom` has to parse four different cases, unlike our other parsers all of them are optional.
-If `atom` sees a token of input it doesn't know how to handle it'll return `Break` without consuming it.
+If `atom` sees a token of input it doesn't know how to handle, it'll return without consuming it.
-This allows `app` to parse any number of atoms but stop once we run out.
+This allows `app` to parse any number of atoms but stop once our application is complete.
-Our `atom` starts matching on the current input token:
+`atom` starts by matching on the current input token:

 ```rs
 fn atom(&mut self, anchor: HashSet<Syntax>) -> ControlFlow<()> {